Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 - Restorative orthodontics – which treats malocclusion that interferes with eating and speech

-- Neuromuscular orthodontics – which treats the alignment of the jaw joint
+- Physiologic orthodontics – which treats the alignment of the jaw joint

 Isn’t orthodontic treatment just for kids?